akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 Arguments supported in the `provider` block:

 * `edgerc` - (Optional) The location of the `.edgerc` file containing credentials.
 The default is `$HOME/.edgerc`.
 * `config_section` - (Optional) The credential section to use within the `.edgerc` file for all EdgeGrid calls.
-If you don't specify the `config_section` argument, the Akamai Provider retrieves the credentials from the `default` section of the `.edgerc` file.
+If you don't specify the `config_section` argument, the Akamai Provider uses the credentials from the `default` section of the `.edgerc` file.

 #### Deprecated arguments